CTSpine1K: A Large-Scale Dataset for Spinal Vertebrae Segmentation in Computed Tomography: Introduction

 To advance the research in spinal image analysis, we hereby present a large-scale and comprehensive dataset: CTSpine1K.
-We collect and annotate a large-scale spinal vertebrae CT dataset from multiple domains and different manufacturers, totalling 1,005 CT volumes (over 500,000 labeled slices and over 11,000 vertebrae) of diverse appearance variations.
-We design an exquisite and unified annotation pipeline carefully to ensure the quality of annotations.
+We collect and annotate a large-scale spinal vertebrae CT dataset from multiple domains and different manufacturers, totaling 1,005 CT volumes (over 500,000 labeled slices and over 11,000 vertebrae) of diverse appearance variations.
+We carefully design an exquisite and unified annotation pipeline to ensure the quality of annotations.
 To the best of our knowledge, our CTSpine1K dataset is the largest publicly available annotated spine CT dataset.
-We evaluate the quality of the dataset by carrying out benchmark experiments for vertebrae segmentation.
+We evaluate the dataset's quality by conducting benchmark experiments for vertebrae segmentation.